 Super Stars Literacy is led by a dynamic group of individuals who devote their time, talent and resources to carry out our mission of empowering students through reading.

-▶Jill Godsey, Board President-Elect:
+▶Jill Godsey, Head of Operations, Varo, Board President-Elect:

 ▶Amie Gray, CEO N3 Innovation: